Detecting Twenty-thousand Classes using Image-level Supervision: LVIS baseline details

 \section{LVIS baseline details}

 \lblsec{lvis-baseline}

-We first describe the standard LVIS baseline from the detectron2 model zoo\footnote{\url{https://github.com/facebookresearch/detectron2/blob/main/configs/LVISv1-InstanceSegmentation/mask_rcnn_R_50_FPN_1x.yaml}} , which is exactly the baseline used in MosaicOS~\cite{zhang2021mosaicos}.
+We first describe the standard LVIS baseline from the detectron2 model zoo\footnote{\url{https://github.com/facebookresearch/detectron2/blob/main/configs/LVISv1-InstanceSegmentation/mask_rcnn_R_50_FPN_1x.yaml}}.
 This baseline uses ResNet-50 FPN backbone and a $2\times$ training schedule ($180k$ iterations with batch-size $16$)\footnote{We are aware different projects use different notations of a $1\times$ schedule.
 In this paper we always refer $1\times$ schedule to $16 \times 90k$ images}.
 Data augmentation includes horizontal flip and random resize short side [$640$, $800$], long side $<1333$.
 The baseline uses SGD optimizer with a learning rate 0.02 (dropped by $10\!\times$ at $120k$ and $160k$ iteration).
 The bounding box regression head and the mask head are class-specific.

 ~\reftab{lvis-baseline} shows the roadmap from the detectron2 baseline to our baseline (\cref{sec:implementation_details}).
 First, we prepare the model for new classes by making the box and mask heads class-agnostic.
 This slightly hurts performance.
 We then use Federated loss~\cite{zhou2021probabilistic} and upgrade the detector to CenterNet2~\cite{zhou2021probabilistic} (i.e., replacing RPN with CenterNet and multiplying proposal score to classification score).
 Both modifications improve mAP and \mAPr significantly, and CenterNet2 slightly increases the training time.